Zayre: The 1980s

-Within six years of that opening, Zayre Corp. found another avenue to the off-price fashion market.
+Within six years of that T.J.
+Maxx opening, Zayre Corp. found another avenue to the off-price fashion market.
 In 1983, Chadwick's of Boston began to sell selected Hit or Miss items through mail-order catalogs.
 Hit or Miss and Chadwick's crossover operations allowed customers to handle products before ordering, and brought frequent buyers the convenience of home shopping.

 By the mid-1980s, off-price specialty retailing had become important to Zayre Corp.
 Hit or Miss and T.J.
 Maxx had brought in just 14 percent of the company's operating income in 1980; by the first half of 1983 these operations were producing nearly 45 percent of its income.
 At the same time, however, Zayre was renovating its discount department stores and expanding its product mix.

 In 1984, Zayre Corp. introduced a new warehouse retail concept to the Northeast called BJ's Wholesale Club.
 The self-service, cash-and-carry, membership warehouse sells general merchandise and food at wholesale prices.
 The following year, the company acquired Home Club, Inc., a chain of home improvement stores.
 While neither of these ventures was immediately profitable, Hit or Miss and T.J.
 Maxx continued to thrive.

 In 1985, Zayre Corp. purchased the former Gaylord's store chain.
 However, many of the new Zayre stores opened during the 1980s suffered from cluttered aisles and messy appearances.
 Zayre began to feature appearances from celebrities such as Sherman Hemsley and Robert Guillaume in "Grand Re-openings" of their major stores, but even these events failed to improve their market share.